-This frozen whipped lemonade recipe is the thing that will keep you going this summer.
+This Whipped Frozen Lemonade is the thing that will keep you going this summer.
 During those brutal heatwaves, this refreshingly tangy and creamy cold drink is perfect for lying back and enjoying the rays or the air conditioner.

 You're going to love this refreshing frozen lemonade drink, I know we have!
 We served it up a few times in one week it was just soo good.